-mergency Safety Solutions, Inc. (ESS), creator of the Hazard Enhanced Emergency Lighting Package (H.E.L.P.) solution that provides advanced visual and digital warning of disabled vehicles on or near the roadway to protect their occupants, was recently nationally certified as a Minority Business Enterprise (MBE) by the Houston Minority Supplier Development Council (HMSDC).
+mergency Safety Solutions, Inc. (ESS), creator of the Hazard Enhanced Emergency Location Protocol (H.E.L.P.) solution that provides advanced visual and digital warning of disabled vehicles on or near the roadway to protect their occupants, was recently nationally certified as a Minority Business Enterprise (MBE) by the Houston Minority Supplier Development Council (HMSDC).

 HMSDC issued the certification on behalf of the National Minority Supplier Development Council, widely considered the “gold standard” by which other minority business certifications are compared.
 To be certified, a minority business enterprise must be a currently functioning independent business enterprise that is at least 51 percent independently owned, managed and controlled by one or more ethnic minorities.
 Further, the company must demonstrate the capability to perform a line of business and provide a commercially useful business function according to customs and practices of its industry.